-The Autumn Solstice has passed.
+The autumn equinox has passed.
 That means the days are growing shorter, the nights longer.

 In my recent discussion of the hokku Wheel of the Year, I emphasized how very important the seasons are to hokku.
 It is a new concept for many people — writing in keeping with the seasons — but it is nonetheless a very old practice.

 Hokku, you will recall, are about Nature and the place of humans within and as a part of Nature, set in the changing seasons.
 In autumn, autumn hokku are written.
 To do that, one has to understand the character of autumn — what it is like, and how it manifests in Nature.

 As are all seasons, autumn is a stage in the interplay of the two forces, Yin and Yang.
 In autumn Yang is decreasing and Yin increasing, and that is particularly obvious after the autumn equinox has passed.
 Withering and dying are Yin, and in autumn we see plants and leaves begin to wither and die.
 Cold is Yin, and in autumn we feel the air growing ever cooler as the sun declines lower and lower in its arc across the sky.
 Darkness is Yin, and in autumn darkness (night) grows while light (the day) wanes.
 Things that retreat or fall are Yin, and in autumn the sap retreats from twigs and branches in trees and leaves begin to fall; in annual plants the energy has gone into the seeds, and in many perennial plants the life energy leaves the withering, visible part of the plant and retreats to the root.

 So in autumn, the general feeling is of withdrawal, of “returning to the root.”
 It is a preparation for the quiet and chilly days of winter, the beginning of a natural turning inward.